nwheels-io/NWheels/README.md

 ## Current Status

 #### September 2016 - the concept is proven

 NWheels has not yet released its platform for general availability.

-The proof-of-concept version named **milestone Afra**, is now stable and serves a basis for two proprietary real-world applications.
+The proof-of-concept version named **milestone Afra**, is now stable ([see the demo](https://github.com/felix-b/NWheels/wiki/afra-demo-application)), and serves a basis for two proprietary real-world applications.

 > Development of two serious software systems, which we did on top of  NWheels milestone Afra framework, evidenced that it is possible to deliver and maintain a superior working product with less resources by an order of magnitude, compared to competing vendors of similar software.